RasPlex/RasPlex.github.io/get-started/rasplex-installers.md

 ### You will probably want

 + A remote control see [our FAQ](/docs/faq.html) for ways to control rasplex
-+ A USB Wifi dongle
-+ A USB Bluetooth adapter

 ## Reporting problems

 Please kindly report any issues you encounter against the <a href="https://github.com/RasPlex/rasplex-installer/issues" target="_blank">github repo</a>

-## These are betas

-These installers are considered Beta software, and there are several improvements for them planned.
+## GetRasplex Installers

 They will handle:

-+ Downloading the latest (or any selected) version of RasPlex
++ Downloading the latest (or any selected) version of RasPlex for either the RPi1 (Raspberry Pi B 512 or B+) or RPi2
 + Flashing it to SD card

 If these installers do not work for you, you can use our [legacy download instructions](/get-started/download-rasplex.html).

-## Planned features include:

-+ Ability to update an existing SD card
-+ Ability to toggle SDTV or HDMI mode

 ## Want to help?